GagandeepMalhotra/Automated-Video-Editing-Subtitles-for-Social-Media-Platforms/README.md

    - `client_x509_cert_url`: The client X.509 certificate URL from the `key.json` file.

 6. Ensure the `universe_domain` field is set to "googleapis.com".

+### Step 5: Launch 'autosubtitle.py' with the completed `key.json` File in the same folder